-- Test Conversations in the Swrve service – Swrve recommends testing Conversations on your QA devices before you begin your first campaign, using the Preview and Test function in the campaign setup workflow.
-For more information, see QA Testing Conversations.
+- Test Conversations in the Swrve service – We recommend testing Conversations on your QA devices before you begin your first campaign, using the Preview and Test screen in the campaign workflow.
+For more information, see QA testing conversations.

-To access the Message Style Defaults screen, on the Conversations screen, under Settings, click Message Style Defaults.
+To access the Message Style Defaults screen, on the Settings menu, select Conversation style settings.

 Step 2: In the Buttons section, set the following options for your Conversation buttons:

 - Primary Color – sets the primary button color.

 - Secondary Color – sets the secondary button color.

 - Tertiary Color – sets the tertiary button color.

 - Button style – sets the button style:

 - Outline – displays buttons as an outline, with the option to set the Fill as Transparent or solid White.